Tonsil and Adenoid Removal

 For the first 2 weeks after surgery, your child will need to be in care at home, off school/day-care with someone caring for them at all times.
 During this period we ask you to stay within 30 mins of a major hospital (with an emergency department) that has ENT Surgery cover.

 If your child suffers from enlarged adenoids, they can block the eustachian tube which connects the ears to the nose and drains fluid from the middle ear.
 When fluid cannot drain from the ear, it tends to result in ongoing ear infections.
+That's one reason why adenoid removal surgery is carried out in combination with tonsillectomy.

 There are risks involved with any surgical procedure although these are rare.
-Some potential risks of T&A include bleeding during or after surgery, dehydration, infection at the surgery site and difficulty breathing from swelling.
+Some potential risks of T&A include the risk of bleeding during or after surgery, dehydration, infection at the surgery site and difficulty breathing from swelling.
 There may be other risks depending on any other medical conditions your child may have.
 Please raise any concerns with our team before the procedure.

 In the rare instances where Tonsillectomy and Adenoidectomy stops episodes of tonsillitis, ear infections and other symptoms but fails to fix the OSA/SDB, other causes must be considered.
 In addition to a sleep study, performing Drug Induced Sleep Endoscopy (DISE) can be incredibly useful.